biya-coin/biyaliquid-docs/.gitbook/developers/injectived/use.md

 * Ask the user for confirmation to send the transaction from the `$MY_WALLET` account.
 * Fetch `$MY_WALLET` from the keyring.
 This is possible because we have set up the CLI's keyring in a previous step.
 * Sign the generated transaction with the keyring's account.
 * Broadcast the signed transaction to the network.
-This is possible because the CLI connects to the public Biyachain node's RPC endpoint.
+This is possible because the CLI connects to the public Biya Chain node's RPC endpoint.

 The CLI bundles all the necessary steps into a simple-to-use user experience.
 However, it is possible to run all the steps individually as well.